 BIODIVERSITY

-Biodiversity and the health of ecosystems that support human life are in drastic decline.
-Industrial farming and forestry, urban sprawl, and pollution are the top pressures on Europe’s biodiversity, threatening the survival of thousands of animal species and habitats.
-These threats are compounded by alterations to rivers and lakes, such as dams and water abstraction, invasive alien species, and the climate crisis.
+Biodiversity and the health of the ecosystems on which human life depends are in sharp decline.
+Industrial agriculture and forestry, urban sprawl and pollution are the main pressures on Europe’s biodiversity, threatening the survival of thousands of animal species and habitats.
+These threats are compounded by changes to rivers and lakes, such as dams and water abstraction, invasive alien species and the climate crisis.

-As a result, there are 420 million fewer birds than 30 years ago and two-thirds of European wetlands have been lost over the last 100 years.
-Once common flowers, birds, butterflies, amphibians and reptiles are getting rarer by the day and pollinators across Europe are in vast rapid decline.
-Globally, one million animal and plant species are threatened by extinction.
-Once a species is extinct, it is gone for good which is a problem in itself but has even wider implications.
-Each species and its ecosystem play a crucial role in regulating the climate, pollinating our food and protecting us against the emergence of zoonotic diseases amongst other things.
+As a result, there are 420 million fewer birds than there were 30 years ago and two-thirds of Europe’s wetlands have been lost in the last 100 years.
+Once common flowers, birds, butterflies, amphibians and reptiles are becoming rarer by the day and pollinators across Europe are in rapid decline.
+Globally, one million animal and plant species are threatened with extinction.
+The extinction or loss of species is not only a problem in itself, but has even broader implications.
+Each species and its ecosystem plays a crucial role in regulating the climate, pollinating our food and protecting us from natural disasters, including the emergence of zoonotic diseases.

-Nature is not a detached commodity that we can use and exploit until depleted.
-Our society is deeply and fundamentally interconnected with – and dependent on – healthy ecosystems and rich biodiversity.
-Without this, there is no economy, no food, no health, and no society.
+Nature is not a detached commodity that we can use and exploit until it is exhausted.
+Our society is deeply and fundamentally connected to, and dependent on, healthy ecosystems and rich biodiversity.
+Without it, there is no economy, no food, no health and no society.

 Nature protection